 Tara has spent the last 20 years making mosaics and has been a part of Mosaic on a Stick since it was just a baby.
 She enjoys using her sense of humor to guide her mosaics and often uses dishes with images and words to accent her pieces.
 She loves how her mosaics take on lives of their own and often end up much different than what was intended.
 Her approach is to allow herself to be playful and not take her work too seriously.
 She is a proud member of MOAS and cherishes all the people she has met and projects she has been a part of.

 Adrienne started making mosaics when she was just a kid, and she has been with us since 2011.
 With 11 pets she has an obvious love for animals, big and small, and they often find their way into her art.
 Unlike many artists, Adrienne loves science and math.
 Calculations and curiosity turn into creativity and inform her work.
 Working with Lori she has helped install over 3000 square feet of mosaic, taught over 50 classes, and made many friends.

 Artist's Assistant, Community Coordinator

-Juliette joined the team at Mosaic On A Stick in 2018.
-She identifies as a queer, mixed-race Chinese-American, multimedia artist and has a deep passion for public art and connecting with people.
-She teaches the Mandala class on Saturdays and helps with building the community and public art projects.
-Juliette's artwork is influenced by her spiritual relationship with nature, her ethnic heritage, and intersectional identities.
-She enjoys getting outside, foraging, painting murals, gardening, dancing, eating, drinking beer, and telling long stories.
+Juliette has loved the community and collaborative environment at Mosaic On A Stick ever since she joined the team in 2018.
+She identifies as a queer, mixed-race Chinese-American mosaic artist and muralist and she has a deep passion for public art and connecting with people.
+She teaches the Glass Mandala class and helps with building the community and public art projects.
+Juliette's artwork is influenced by her relationship with nature, connection with ancestors, and intersectional identities.
+She enjoys getting outside, foraging, painting murals, gardening, dancing, eating, and telling long stories.

 Tachianna views artistic expression as a sacred way of healing and representing the stories within her body that are not written in a language not easily understood.
 She grew up in Northern Minnesota and now spends much of her time advocating for voices and experiences not recognized as powerful.